 No Leave D blank.
 Go to 15b.
+Yes Read on.

-Write at D the value (on 30 June 2017) of the SMSF's other investments in entities located or registered in Australia that:
+Write at D the value (on 30 June 2022) of the SMSF's other investments in entities located or registered in Australia that:

 - invest on behalf of the SMSF, and - you did not include at A Listed trusts, B Unlisted trusts or C Insurance policy above.